technion/website3/content/posts/sentinel-windows-honeytoken.md

 Open up Sentinel and hit up "Analytics".
 Specifically, https://portal.azure.com/#blade/Microsoft_Azure_Security_Insights/MainMenuBlade/Analytics/ and start creating a new rule.
 I could create a series of screenshots, but they are all here: https://docs.microsoft.com/en-us/azure/sentinel/detect-threats-custom

-Here's the simple script that we need:
+Here's the query script that we want:
 ```kusto
 SecurityEvent
 | where Computer == "myserver.fqdn.com"